Frequently Asked Questions

 Q. I am currently receiving a monthly pension benefit from the Plan and would like to change the tax withholding.
 What needs to be done?

 A. You can change your tax withholding as often as you wish by completing a new W-4P which can be obtained from the Benefit Office or downloaded from the website.
 Once this form is completed, you must return it to the Benefit Office for implementation.
+You may submit your W-4P form through the Participant Portal.

 Q. I am currently receiving a monthly pension benefit from the Plan and would like to change the bank account information.
 How do I change this information?

 A. You can change your direct deposit information by completing a new Direct Deposit Form which can be obtained from the Benefit Office or downloaded from the website.
 Once this form is completed, you must return it to the Benefit Office for implementation.
+You may also change your bank account online through the Participant Portal.

 Q. I recently moved, how do I change my address?